ReiCode28/React-Resume/README.md

 - CSS + HTML
 - NodeJS
 - Express
-- Bootstrap
+- Basic Bootstrap

+Features:

+- Smooth scrolling + Fade in Animation
+- Utilized react type effect to change text based on timing
+- Downloadable PDF File of my Resume
+- Implemented call to action button using Rxjs
+- Implemented email functionality using NodeMailer
+- Learned how to use react Owl Carousel to make the testimonial scroll from the right edge of the screen to the left edge of the screen.

-App is work in progress and will later be deployed on Netlify.
+App is live and deployed on Heroku.

 Check out my progress here: